hasura/ndc-open-api-lambda/README.md

 This connector is published as a Docker Image.
 The image name is `ghcr.io/hasura/ndc-open-api-lambda`.
 The Docker Image accepts the following environment variables that can be used to alter its functionality.
 These variables, if present in the `ConnectorManifest` of your DDN Metadata, will be passed by the DDN CLI to the Connector.

-1. `NDC_OAS_DOCUMENT_URI`: The URI to your Open API Document.
+1. `NDC_OAS_DOCUMENT_URI` (optional): The URI to your Open API Document.
 If you're using a file instead of a HTTP link, please ensure that it is named `swagger.json` and is present in the root directory of the volume being mounted to `/etc/connector`.
 This env var is nullable.
-2. `NDC_OAS_BASE_URL`: The base URL of your API.
+2. `NDC_OAS_BASE_URL` (optional): The base URL of your API.
 This env var is nullable.
-3. `NDC_OAS_FILE_OVERWRITE`: Boolean flag to allow previously generated files to be over-written.
+3. `NDC_OAS_FILE_OVERWRITE` (optional): Boolean flag to allow previously generated files to be over-written.
 Defaults to `false`.
 Please note that the codegen will fail with an error if this is set to `false` and the files that the codegen would create already exist.
-4. `HASURA_PLUGIN_LOG_LEVEL`: The log level.
+4. `HASURA_PLUGIN_LOG_LEVEL` (optional): The log level.
 Possible values: `trace`, `debug`, `info`, `warn`, `error`, `fatal`, `panic`.
 Defaults to `info`
-5. `NDC_OAS_LAMBDA_PRETTY_LOGS`: Boolean flag to print human readable logs instead of JSON
+5. `NDC_OAS_LAMBDA_PRETTY_LOGS` (optional): Boolean flag to print human readable logs instead of JSON.
+Defaults to `false`

-6. `NDC_LAMBDA_SDK_VERSION`: NDC Lambda SDK Version to be used by the SDK.
-Defaults to the latest version
+### Saving User Changes

+When re-running the codegen on already generated files, user changes in `functions.ts` can be preserved by adding an `@save` JS Doc Tag to the documentation comment of a function.
+This will ensure that that function is not overwritten and it will be added if missing in the newly generated `functions.ts`

 ### Usage without the DDN CLI